Bravoceratops: Classification

 Future studies found trees showing the derived position, with Bravoceratops found related to Arrhinoceratops and Triceratopsini.
 However, the fragmentary nature of Bravoceratops caused it to generally be removed from phylogenetic analyses, as it was a wildcard taxon (meaning it was unstable and caused poorer results).
 Fowler and Freedman Fowler (2020) recovered Bravoceratops in the more basal position, and, similar to Wick and Lehman (2013), found it close to Pentaceratops, and once again sister to Coahuilaceratops.
-However, they also decided to remove it from their analysis due to their unsubstantiated conclusion the taxon was invalid.
-However, Dalman et al. (2021) convincingly validated the genus.
-They demonstrated that Bravoceratops shared a number morphological traits with other chasmosaurines from the same time and region.
-As a result, Bravoceratops was determined to be part of a clade endemic to the Southwestern United states.
-Sister taxa include Coahuilaceratops from Mexico and Sierraceratops from New Mexico.
+However, they also decided to remove it from their analysis due to their conclusion the taxon was invalid.
+However, Dalman et al. (2021) supported the validity of the genus, arguing that Bravoceratops shared a number morphological traits with other chasmosaurines from the same time and region.
+As a result, Bravoceratops was determined to be part of a clade endemic to the Southwestern United States, including Coahuilaceratops from Mexico and Sierraceratops from New Mexico.